-H.13.2 Warning Devices - 18 CFR § 5.18(c)(1)(ii)(B)(2)
+H.14.2 Warning Devices - 18 CFR § 5.18(c)(1)(ii)(B)(2)

 BPU maintains public safety measures at the Project for public safety upstream, in the vicinity of, and downstream of the Project pursuant to the Commission-approved Public Safety Plan.
-Warning devise for pulice safety include audible alarm, signage in multiple locations, seasonal upstream boat barriers, and additional measures consistent with the Public Safety Plan for the Project.
-The Public Safety Plan is filed with the FFRC.
+The public safety warning devices include an audible alarm, signage in multiple locations, seasonal upstream boat barriers, as well as measures consistent with the Project's Public Safety Plan.
+The Public Safety Plan is filed with the FERC.

-H.13.3 Emergency Action Plan - 18 CFR § 5.18(c)(1)(ii)(B)(3)
+H.14.3 Changes Impacting the EAP - 18 CFR § 5.18(c)(1)(ii)(B)(3)

-There are no changes proposed to the operation of the project or downstream development that might affect the existing Emergency Action Plan; therefore, this section is not applicable.
+There are no changes proposed to Project operations or downstream development that might affect the existing EAP; therefore, this section is not applicable.

-H.13.4 Surveillance and Monitoring - 18 CFR § 5.18(c)(1)(ii)(B)(4)
+H.14.4 Surveillance and Monitoring - 18 CFR § 5.18(c)(1)(ii)(B)(4)

-The Project is maintained by BPU in accordance with industry practices and monitored as described in the Dam Safety Surveillance and Monitoring Plan (DSSMP) that are maintained for the Project and is on file with the FERC Division of Dam Safety and Inspections - Chicago Office.
-As described in the DSSMP for the Project, surveillance and monitoring for the Projects consists of visual observation, settlement monitoring, alignment monitoring, crack monitoring, sounding surveys and dive inspections, and headwater and tailwater level monitoring.
+BPU maintains and monitors the Project in accordance with industry practices and as described in the Dam Safety Surveillance and Monitoring Plan (DSSMP) that was prepared and is on file with the FERC Division of Dam Safety and Inspections - Chicago Office.
+As described in the DSSMP, Project surveillance and monitoring consists of visual observation, settlement monitoring, alignment monitoring, crack monitoring, sounding surveys and dive inspections, and headwater and tailwater level monitoring.

-H.13.5 Employee and Public Safety - 18 CFR § 5.18(c)(1)(ii)(B)(5)
+H.14.5 Employee and Public Safety - 18 CFR § 5.18(c)(1)(ii)(B)(5)

-BPU manages the Project consistent with its long-standing commitment to employee safety which is in compliance with applicable local regulations.
-BPU will provide any Lost Time or Recordable accidents that have occurred at the Project since taking Ownership in June 2014 through the end of 2020 with the Final License Application.
+BPU manages the Project consistent with its long-standing commitment to employee safety, which is in compliance with applicable local regulations.
+BPU has zero lost time injuries at the Project since purchasing the Project in 2014.

-H.14 Current Operation - 18 CFR § 5.18(c)(1)(ii)(C)
+H.15 Current Operation - 18 CFR § 5.18(c)(1)(ii)(C)

-The Project is manually operated as a run-of-river project and maintains a target elevation of 1174.04 feet (NGVD) with fluctuations limited to 0.1 feet consistent with the requirements of the current license (6).
-There are no constraints that affect the manner in which the Project is operated.
+The Project is manually operated as a run-of-river and maintains a target elevation of 1174.04 feet (NGVD) with fluctuations limited to 0.1 feet consistent with the requirements of the current license [6].
+There are no constraints that affect Project operation.

-H.15 Project History - 18 CFR § 5.18(c)(1)(ii)(D)
+H.16 Project History - 18 CFR § 5.18(c)(1)(ii)(D)

-As discussion of the history of the project and record of programs to upgrade the operations and maintenance of the Project is included in Table H-3.
+As discussion of the history of the Project and record of programs to upgrade the operations and maintenance of the Project is included in Table H-2.